MP Estate Planning UK

 Who Can Be a Beneficiary?

-A beneficiary can be any individual, charity, or organisation that the settlor (the person creating the trust) chooses to benefit from the trust.
-The settlor has the discretion to decide who the beneficiaries will be and what their entitlements will be.
+A beneficiary can be any individual, charity, or organisation that the settlor chooses to include.
+The settlor has complete discretion over who the beneficiaries will be and how the class of beneficiaries is defined in the trust deed.

-• Contingent Beneficiaries: Those who will benefit if certain conditions are met, such as surviving the primary beneficiaries.
+• Contingent Beneficiaries: Those who will benefit only if certain conditions are met — for example, reaching a specified age or surviving another beneficiary.

 Rights of Beneficiaries